minhhieple97/learn-tub/README.md

    pnpm install
    ```

-   Create a `.env` file in the `apps/server` directory with the server-specific environment variables (see `apps/server/README.md` for details).
+   Create a `.env` file in the `apps/server` base from file .env.example.

 4. **Database Setup**